SixVogaR/tetTask/README.md

 ```
 $ go run main.go -action loadCurrencies
 ```
 This command  will grab the latest currency exchange rates from [Bank of Latvia's RSS feed][url1] and push them to the database.
+Only new, unique records are stored, so running this command immediately again will not store any new records.
 ```
 $ go run main.go -action startEndpoints
 ```